 About Lakeshore Athletic Services

 Lakeshore Athletic Services provides professional race management, logistics, timing services and race equipment to road races and multi-sport events throughout the United States.
-Lakeshore Athletic Services is headquartered just outside of Chicago in Skokie, Illinois and has warehouse facilities in Phoenix, Arizona; Palmetto, Florida; and Madison, Wisconsin.
+Lakeshore Athletic Services is headquartered just outside of Chicago in Skokie, Illinois and has warehouse facilities in Phoenix, Arizona and Palmetto, Florida.

 LAS has an extensive and varied inventory of race related equipment that includes the largest inventory of visual clocks and crowd control barricades in the country in addition to a unique variety of event equipment such as custom start/finish line structures, stages, sound systems, tents, table, chairs, traffic materials and signage.
 LAS owns and operates a large fleet of vehicles and trailers.